laravel/docs/helpers.md

 <a name="method-fluent-str-when"></a>
 #### `when` {#collection-method}

-The `when` method invokes the given Closure if a given condition is true.
-The Closure will receive the fluent string instance:
+The `when` method invokes the given closure if a given condition is `true`.
+The closure will receive the fluent string instance:

     use Illuminate\Support\Str;